The Frogs: Plot

-To end the debate, a balance is brought in and each are told to tell a few lines into it.
-Whoever's lines have the most "weight" will cause the balance to tip in their favor.
+In a first attempt to end the debate, a balance is brought in and each are told to tell a few lines into it.
+Whoever's lines have the most "weight" will cause the balance to tip in their favour.
 Euripides produces verses of his that mention, in turn, the ship Argo, Persuasion and a mace.
-Aeschylus responds with the river Spercheios, Death and two crashed chariots and two dead charioteers.
-Since the latter verses refer to "heavier" objects, Aeschylus wins, but Dionysus is still unable to decide whom he will revive.
-He finally decides to take the poet who gives the best advice about how to save the city.
+Aeschylus responds with the river Spercheios, Death and two crashed chariots, each with a dead charioteer.
+Since the latter verses refer to "heavier" objects, Aeschylus wins, but Dionysus is still unable to decide whom he will revive, so he reveals the intent of his visit: to save the city of Athens, currently at the losing end of the Peloponnesian War, and its dramatic scene by extension.
+He decides to take the poet who gives the best political advice: firstly, what the Athenians should do with the exiled Alcibiades, and secondly, how each of the poets thinks the city can be saved.
 Euripides gives cleverly worded but essentially meaningless answers while Aeschylus provides more practical advice, and Dionysus decides to take Aeschylus back instead of Euripides.
 Pluto allows Aeschylus to return to life so that Athens may be succoured in her hour of need and invites everyone to a round of farewell drinks.
 Before leaving, Aeschylus proclaims that Sophocles should have his chair while he is gone, not Euripides.